Australian Senator Casually Breastfed While Giving a Speech to Parliament

 In 2016, Waters was one of the lawmakers to push for a rule change allowing women to bring their breastfeeding infants into the chamber.
 Prior to that, new moms were required to vote by proxy while they breastfed off the Senate floor.
 When the rule passed, opposition leader Tony Burke acknowledged that “it’ll be a long time — and possibly never — before this job is truly family-friendly, but this is a significant way of trying to improve.”

 As for Waters, she said she hoped her decision would make everyone chill out about breastfeeding.
 “Women have always worked and reared children,” she said.
-“I hope [this] helps to…remove any vestige of stigma against breastfeeding a baby when they are hungry.”
+“I hope [this] helps to … remove any vestige of stigma against breastfeeding a baby when they are hungry.”
 And yes, her motion passed.